Vigneshkatz/KatzBookingApp/README.md

 ### Backend:
 - Enhance the movie data model to include showtimes.
 - Modify the API endpoint to send movie details and showtimes data.
+### Updation
+- Pagination support in using PagingAndSortingRepository

 ## TypeScript Note
 TypeScript